 - Muscle spasms.

 We strongly discourage patients from trying to detox on their own.
-Not the mention that a “cold turkey” method can be dangerous, leading to seizures, spikes in blood pressure and convulsions.
-Furthermore, opioid withdrawal symptoms can be more intense among those who’ve taken opioids long term and for those who’ve abused other drugs.
+Not the mention that a “cold turkey” method can be dangerous, leading to seizures, spikes in blood pressure, and convulsions.
+Furthermore, opioid withdrawal symptoms can be more intense among those who’ve taken opioids long term, and those who’ve abused other drugs.
 Above all, Waismann Method’s medical management of withdrawal helps patients recover quickly and comfortably, giving them the chance to focus on long-term abstinence.

 Since opioid use disorder is a medical condition, treatment should be provided by physicians.
 One example of an effective medical detox is Anesthesia Assisted Rapid Detox.
 This form of opioid detoxification is relatively short-lasting and still can give the best chance to achieve full detoxification, unlike traditional rehabs.
 Relapse is prevalent for individuals struggling to get through withdrawal, as a return to the drug may offer relief.
 Also, a relapse after detox can be very dangerous because it does increase the risk for a fatal overdose.
 In fact, drug overdose is currently the leading cause of death in the United States.
 The American Society of Addiction Medicine (ASAM) estimates that 100 people die a day in a drug overdose.
 Having access to an effective medical detox may help overcome the withdrawal phase by reducing the problematic side effects, preventing serious health complications, and blocking the physical cravings.